nilx/ipol_demo/README.txt

 To create a new demo,

-1. copy the `template_demo` folder to a new folder name; this folder name will ne the demo id
+1. copy an example demo ('xxx_something') to a new folder name; this folder name will ne the demo id
 2. in this new folder, customize the class attributes and functions in `__init__.py`